chironjit/linux-notes/Using CLI tools in Flatpaks.md

-# Using CLI tools in Flatpaks
+# Using CLI Tools in Flatpaks

-Flatpaks generally load with minimal environmental variables, and this means custom additions such as runtimes/etc are not liaed from your `.bashrc` or other settings files.
+Flatpaks generally load with minimal environmental variables, and this means custom additions such as runtimes/etc are not loaded from your `.bashrc` or other settings files.
 Use the following steps to add custom instructions

+## General Guide
-1. Install Flatseal f your system does not have it installied.
+1. Install Flatseal if your system does not have it installed.
 It will provide GUI access to these settings
-2. Instead of loading the .bashrc file directly (which you can do if you'd like it easy), we will create a separate dotfile in your `Home` folder(as an example, `.runtimepaths`) to only load the runtimes / variables we want.
+2. Instead of loading the .bashrc file directly (which you can do if you'd like it easy), we will create a separate dotfile in the `Home` folder(as an example, `.runtimepaths`) to only load the runtimes / variables we want.
 3. Create / open the file in the terminal via `nano .runtimepaths`
     ```
     $ nano .runtimepaths